-A01 record in visual and/or other forms, observations and insights relevant to their intentions, demonstrating an ability to reflect on their work and progress A02 experiment with media, materials, techniques and processes, selecting and refining their ideas as their work progresses AO 3 develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding A0 4 respond in a personal, informed and meaningful way, communicating the realisation of intentions; critical understanding and judgements; making appropriate connections
+A01 Record in visual, and/or other forms, observations and insights relevant to their intentions, demonstrating an ability to reflect on their work and progress.
+AO2 Experiment with media, materials, techniques and processes, selecting and refining their idea their work progresses.
+AO3 Develop ideas through sustained and focused investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
+AO4 Respond in a personal, informed and meaningful way, communicating the realisation of intentions; critical understanding and judgements; making appropriate connections.